Mohan ValraniFounding Governor of Student, Parent and Staff Wellbeing

 Mohamed Al Shirawi is a passionate believer in the power of education to change lives.
 As a father himself, he knows the hopes and aspirations that parents have for their young.
 “Children are our future and helping them receive the best possible education is the most important gift we can give them,” he says.
 These sentiments underpin his commitment to serving Arcadia school on the Board of Directors and Governance.

-Since 1989, he has served as the head of Emirates Printing Press (EPP) and Lunad Media & Communication and has been instrumental in the success of both companies.
-In 2010, under his guidance, EPP won the prestigious title of Sappi International Printer of the Year and remains the only press in the Middle East to have received the honour.
+Since 1989, he has served as the head of Emirates Printing Press (EPP) and Lunad Media & Communication, and has been instrumental in the success of both companies.
+In 2010, under his guidance, EPP won the prestigious title of Sappi International Printer of the Year, and remains the only press in the Middle East to have received that honour.

 His own success has inspired him to become a patron of a number of charities, each of which he sees as an opportunity to give back to the society that has supported him.

 Dr. Navin M. ValraniGovernor for Safeguarding and Inclusion

 Raised in the city of Dubai, Navin Valrani went on to graduate with honours from the Wharton School of Business and then backed it up with a distinction in his MBA at London Business School and a MSc. in Education at the University of Pennsylvania.

 Navin today is the CEO of Arcadia Education, the Al Shirawi Group’s foray into K-12 education.
 He also heads up the group’s engineering services cluster, consisting of 11 companies, 7 Joint Ventures, and over 5000 employees.
 Navin sits on the board of the group, which also has interests in Printing, Oil and Gas, Logistics, Electronics, Heavy Equipment and Manufacturing Industries.